- Religion and Philosophy»

 Some articles are written because they are subjects that God lays on my heart.
 Some are written because other people ask questions and I find the answer is too long and the information too important to just toss away.
 This article was originally written in response to a question of one of my friends here on Hubpages.

 Years ago I studied under the Zola Levitt ministries for a while and I really found it helpful to understand God's relationship to His people the Jews.
-There is a gap that inadvertently forms when churches teach from the perspective of Gentile history and Greek New Testament only.
+I remember in one telecast, Zola Levitt mentioned that he was surprised at how "Jewish" the New Testament was and that he saw immediately that it was "a Jewish Book."
+When you realize this fact you won't fall into the trap of teaching the New Testament only.
+There is a gap that forms when churches teach from the perspective of Gentile history and Greek New Testament only.
 Much history is pushed to the side or just considered irrelevant to the church today.
 I believe that studying the Jewish history and including the "grafting in" of the church is essential in understanding how we, the church, came to be and how we fit in with God's people.
 Jews, Jewishness, and Israel is in our Christian history, and I learned as a student of prophecy, Israel is the center of most of the book of the Revelation.
 Revelation explains how God redeems the nation of Israel and sets up His kingdom and how we begin our eternity with Him.
 The "raptured" or "caught away" church that returns with Him at His second coming will share in some very special promises God has made to Israel.
 God is faithful to the Jewish people, as prophecy indicates, for He will redeem all that nation at the end of days.

 In so many instances in the gospel accounts, Jesus made it clear that He had come to His own people Israel, to give to them the sayings of life.
 "He came to His own and His own did not receive Him."
 (John1:11) He made it perfectly clear to a Gentile woman that came to Him whose daughter was possessed of a demon.
 She begged Him to heal her daughter and remove the evil spirit.